simplethemes/ee-fontawesome/README.md

 ee-fontawesome
 ==============

-This is a simple fieldtype which allows you to select a fontawesome icon for use in your entries.
+This is a simple ExpressionEngine fieldtype which allows you to select a fontawesome icon for use in your entries.

+Add the fontawesome folder to your system/third_party folder.

+Create a new Font Awesome fieldtype and start typing.

+### TODO

+* Add Settings page to include/exclude icons
+* Improve UI for text field selection
+* Add preview for saved icon